rishikr007/rishikr007/README.md

 Hii, there!
 My name is Rishik R. I am currently a Physics Masters student at SSSIHL.
-Cheers!

 ## Contact & Socials: